Net Zero by 2050

 A Roadmap for the Global Energy Sector

 The IEA is leading calls for sustainable and resilient economic recoveries from the Covid-19 crisis at a time when ambition for global climate action is rising.
-An increasing number of countries are making net zero pledges, leading to a global realignment of energy and climate goals.
+An increasing number of countries are making net zero pledges – with several notable countries adding themselves to the list during Glasgow’s COP26 climate summit in November 2021 – leading to a global realignment of energy and climate goals.

-Energy is at the heart of the global climate dialogue ─ The climate challenge is essentially an energy challenge.
-With that in mind, policy makers around the world are seeking to reduce climate risks, accelerate the adoption of clean energy technologies, ensure an orderly transition toward clean new energy industries, enable inclusion and fairness, and maintain energy security.
+The climate challenge is essentially an energy challenge.
+With that in mind, policy makers around the world are seeking to accelerate the adoption of clean energy technologies, ensure an orderly transition toward clean new energy industries, enable inclusion and fairness, and maintain energy security.

 Thank you for subscribing.
 You can unsubscribe at any time by clicking the link at the bottom of any IEA newsletter.